Youth-Led Service Projects

 • Trail work in forest.

-• Help build new bridge to the island.
+• Help build a new bridge to the island.

-• Widen trails by lopping vegetation along a semi-cleared path 3 miles in length.
+• Widen trails by lopping vegetation along a semi-cleared path (3 miles).

-• Install trash receptacle(s) next to angler site and parking areas (some GBF funding available).
+• Install trash receptacle(s) near angler site and parking areas (some GBF funding available).

-• Trash cleanup on Anahuac Lake levee and Turtle Bayou angler site (winter only).
+• Trash cleanup on Anahuac Lake levee and angler site (winter only).

 • Debris clean-up in parking lot.